ahmadazharrivaldy/script-ngrok/README.md

 chmod +x install-ngrok.sh
 bash install-ngrok.sh
 ```
-Limitation free user is random port, when your server restart, ngrok created new port.
+Limitation free user is random port, when ngrok restarted, a new port is created.
 But don't worry, ngrok service automatically start when your server start and you just check new port in dashboard https://dashboard.ngrok.com/agents.